So I mentioned this organisation few times in the previous post but what exactly is NRCPD?

 There are also ethical principles put in place to further install the notion of good when operating under NRCPD.
 The Code of Conduct is as follows:

-- You must treat information as confidential
+- Treat information as confidential

-- You must behave with professionalism and integrity
+- Behave with professionalism and integrity

 NRCPD have a number of professional standard advisors with expertise, experience and status in: